DWSATLVB/Surveillance-Drone/README.md

 pip install -r https://raw.githubusercontent.com/ultralytics/yolov5/main/requirements.txt
 ```
 ## Note
 To fine tune the model to detect certain objects requires customized dataset and cannot be done directly by YOLOv5.
+The .pt file for pistols (only) is given and for other weapons, training is required.